petermchale/math9/lectures/README.md

 open the file in GitHub,
 click on the `Raw` button,
 and right-click `Save Page As...`.
-Make sure the file is saved with the correct filename extension For example, the extension in the filename `libmath9.py` is `.py`.
+Make sure the file is saved with the correct filename extension.
+For example, the extension in the filename `libmath9.py` is `.py`.
-(you may need to set the `Format` dropdown in your dialog box to `Page Source` and edit the file name in the dialog box to have the correct filename extension.
+(You may need to set the `Format` dropdown in your download dialog box to `Page Source` and edit the file name in the dialog box to have the correct filename extension.)